Voilaah/oc-eclia-docs/docs/api/invoice.md

 }
 ```

-### Update Order API
+## Update Order

-Used to update the status of an order.

 `(POST) /api/arcadier/order`

+Used to update the status of an order in Arcadier System.
-Wrapper for Aracadier API v2 *Post Checkout - Edit Order Details (Admin Auth)*:
+Thjis is a Wrapper for Aracadier API v2 *Post Checkout - Edit Order Details (Admin Auth)*:

 `https://{your-marketplace}.arcadier.io/api/v2/admins/{adminID}/orders`